countable-web/open-source-corporation/recruiting/README.md

 ## Reaching Out

-We should chat with the candidate and rate their communication ability over Instant Messaging of some kind.
+Ask the Candidate to meet you on an IM system they suggest, and to schedule the time with you.
+Chat with the candidate and rate their communication ability.
 They only advance if all these are true:
+  * The candidate manages to meet you (the interviewer) without exchanging more than 3 messages on each side.
+They should identify times that work, and you should pick one without any other needless communication.
+Did they schedule the chat efficiently, and choose an IM system that's easy for you to get into and use?
   * They respond quickly, not making you wait.
 More than 10s for a response is too long (if it's happening frequently)
   * The english is perfect or near perfect.
 Not awkward.
   * The conversation flows fluidly.